 During this time, Lord Tensai was being used as John Laurinaitis’ hired gun with assaults mainly on John Cena and CM Punk, but it was also shortly after this that things would take a turn for the worst for Lord Tensai.
 Firstly, the “Lord” was dropped from his name, which wasn’t particularly a bad thing, as it was ridiculous anyway.
 But then came his first loss, which was against John Cena on June 4th, 2012.
 From here, Tensai would go on a losing run that would last the majority of the year.
 After some of these losses, he would randomly beat up Sakamoto, which would lead some to think that this might lead to Sakamoto bringing somebody in to go against Tensai, but this logical storytelling never came to fruition.
 Sakamoto just disappeared from television without a word being mentioned about him again.

-One of the reasons for the break-up of Sakamoto with Tensai may have been because of a racially insensitive Tout video Tensai made in July of 2012 while in character.
+One of the reasons for Sakamoto’s break-up with Tensai may have been because of a racially insensitive Tout video Tensai made in July of 2012 while in character.
 In the video, Tensai noted that he was traveling with his personal chauffeur Sakamoto to Indianapolis—the site of that night’s SmackDown taping.
-He remarked that it was “very, very dangerous” to drive with a Japanese person.
-Tensai then went onto slap Sakamoto as he was driving and ordered him “to open his eyes.”
-It wasn’t long before Tensai’s career took a further dive and Sakamoto was written off TV for good.
+He remarked that it was "very, very dangerous" to drive with a Japanese person.
+Tensai then went onto slap Sakamoto as he was driving and ordered him "to open his eyes."
+It wasn’t long before Tensai’s career took a further dive, and Sakamoto was written off TV for good.

 Teaming Up With Brodus Clay

-Sometimes after having an unsuccessful singles run, teaming a wrestler with another wrestler that has had a similar unsuccessful run can reignite the gimmick, or help create a new, more successful one.
-So perhaps maybe this could happen by teaming Tensai up with Brodus Clay who was lumbered with a terrible gimmick himself as the “Funkasaurus.”
+Sometimes after having an unsuccessful singles run, teaming a wrestler with another wrestler who had a similar unsuccessful run can reignite the gimmick or help create a new, more successful one.
+So perhaps maybe this could happen by teaming Tensai up with Brodus Clay, who was lumbered with a terrible gimmick himself as the “Funkasaurus.”
 Surely, it won’t be worse than what we have seen so far, right?
 Well, it seemed that creative saw that as a challenge.

 So how did Tensai and Brodus Clay become a team?
 Were they fighting a common enemy?
 Did they both try and take a stand against the powers that be that they felt were holding them down?

 No, on January 28th, 2013, they had a dance-off in the ring.
 Not just any dance-off, but a dance-off where Tensai was wearing women’s lingerie.
-They formed a team known as Ton of Funk a couple of weeks later and would dance before and after matches, along with the Funkadactyls.
+They formed a team known as Ton of Funk a couple of weeks later and would dance before and after matches with the Funkadactyls.
 Needless to say, they never became Tag Team Champions.
-Although they did get close a couple of times.
-It was only a matter of time though before they became a comedy act.
+However, they did get close a couple of times.
+It was only a matter of time, though, before they became a comedy act.
 Oh, and did we mention that Tensai was now called Sweet T?
 Yeah, that happened too…

-It’s easy to get what WWE were trying to portray.
-Bloom had gone to Japan, had a lot of success there, had adapted to that style and was coming back to WWE as a more complete athlete.
-Similar to Brock Lesnar where he was in WWE, left, and had a lot of success in UFC, then returned to WWE.
+It’s easy to get what WWE was trying to portray.
+Bloom had gone to Japan, had a lot of success there, had adapted to that style, and was coming back to WWE as a more complete athlete.
+Similar to Brock Lesnar, where he was in WWE, left, and had a lot of success in UFC, then returned to WWE.
 But the main change they gave his look was MMA style shorts and gloves, and he had a more ground and pound style.

 Not to mention the ill-advised Tout video Matt Bloom put out.
 This marked the beginning of a stark decline for his character.